cgarciae/treex/README.md

     memory: Cache[jnp.ndarray] # Union[ndarray] = ndarray
     ...
 ```
-Hopefully a better way is found in the future, however, this will keep the static analyzer happy as it will think `cache` is annotated as `ndarray` while Treex will get the correct annotation metadata.
+Hopefully a better way is found in the future, however, this will keep the static analyzers happy as they will think `cache` is an `ndarray` while Treex will get the correct annotation metadata.

 ### Full Example